Smuggler's Run

-Smuggler's Run is a video game developed by Angel Studios and published by Rockstar Games as a launch title for the PlayStation 2 on October 26, 2000.
+Smuggler's Run is a racing video game developed by Angel Studios and published by Rockstar Games as a launch title for the PlayStation 2 on October 26, 2000.
 In the game, the player plays as a smuggler who has a number of different vehicles at his disposal including dune buggies, rally cars, and military vehicles.
 The vehicles are used to smuggle assorted cargo through three different large, open levels.
 The game, which was an early release for the Sony PlayStation 2, features career and 1- to 2-player arcade modes.

 Smuggler's Run became a part of the Sony Greatest Hits series of games that reached a particular sales milestone for the PlayStation 2.